alexsylvian/project-first-run/readme.md

 - git reset SHA (the number representing a commit (you can check them with git log)) undoes a commit (but not a push!) and unstages everything you committed.
 The SHA is the commit you want to GO BACK TO, so you can remove multiple commits
     - git reset --hard SHA undoes a commit AND DELETES all the stuff you added; NUCLEAR OPTION

-- git revert SHA lets you remove a certain commit (the one from the SHA), but leaves everything after, so the stuff you put in afterward is safe
+- 'git revert SHA' lets you remove a certain commit (the one from the SHA), but leaves everything after, so the stuff you put in afterward is safe

 - 'git branch' creates a parallel universe where you can make changes to the code without affecting the main branch
     - you do this with 'git branch (name of branch)', and then you can switch to it with 'git switch (name of branch)'